Last updated: February 2023

-This chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate and creditworthiness.
-Per capita income is in current US dollars and is the five-year average between 2021 and 2025 as provided by the IMF.
-Annual GDP growth is the five-year average between 2021 and 2025.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+|The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
+Per capita income is in current US dollars.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
-The chart shows not only how a country performs on the four dimensions, but how it measures up against other regional countries.
+The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.|